syntevo/docs/src/SmartGit/Manual/Installation/On-premise-license-server.md

 ### Configuration by system property

-We recommend deploying SmartGit with the [system property](../GUI/AdvancedSettings/System-Properties.md) `smartgit.opLicenseServer.url` pre-configured, so the license server will be contacted automatically on startup.
+We recommend deploying SmartGit with the [low-level property](../GUI/AdvancedSettings/Low-Level-Properties.md) `smartgit.opLicenseServer.url` pre-configured, so the license server will be contacted automatically on startup.
 For example:

 ```
 smartgit.opLicenseServer.url=http://localhost:8080/